jul0105/last-byte.github.io/_posts/2019-04-10-angr-introduction-part3.md

 ![angr6_3]({{site.baseurl}}/img/angr6_3.png)

 we can safely assume that here we have another for loop that iterates over the bytes of our two strings.
-Moreover, if you look carefully at the previous code block you can see that it loads the n-th byte of the strings at ever iteration using `[EBP - 0xC]` as index and performs `complex_function()` twice, once for every string.
+Moreover, if you look carefully at the previous code block you can see that it loads the n-th byte of the strings at every iteration using `[EBP - 0xC]` as index and performs `complex_function()` twice, once for every string.